-Context switch overhead: The number of context switches increases
+Context switch overhead: The number of context switches increases.

 NOT: processes with large CPU bursts will not get to execute.
 This question does not specify the scheduling algorithm.
-Do n assumptions on the scheduler. m.
-Do not make any
+Do not make any assumptions on the scheduler.

 How does Multilevel Feedback Queue scheduling try to approximate Shortest Remaining Time First (SRTF) scheduling?
 How does it not have the disadvantage of SRTF?